Theme of Loneliness, Isolation, & Alienation in Literature with Examples

 The upset of doing business is much worse than the actual business in the home office, and, besides, I’ve got the torture of traveling, worrying about changing trains, eating miserable food at all hours, constantly seeing new faces, no relationships that last or get more intimate.

-The Metamorphosis, Part 1
+The Metamorphosis, Gregor Samsa, Part I

 In this fragment, Gregor’s lifestyle is described with a couple of strokes.
 It shows that he lived an empty, superficial life without meaningful relationships.